CowboyTim/perl-docker/README.md

 on your host.
 There's an easy to use Makefile with the default target to build the lambda zip layer image:

-    $ make
+    $ make lambda

 This will build perl:5.32-dev-latest, perl:5.32.0-lambda-dev-latest,
-perl:5.32.0-lambda-latest docker and then extracts the files for zipping.
-We add the bootstrap logic in the zip before zipping.
+perl:5.32.0-lambda-latest docker and then extracts the files from the docker imnage to make a zip file that will act as a lambda layer.
+We add the bootstrap logic in the zipfile.

 You can later on publish the new layer to AWS via either console, aws cli, terraform, etc. There's a make target to do this via plain aws cli, you will need to have set up your credentials properly to do so:

-    $ make publish_aws_lambda_layer_runtime_zip
+    $ make publishlambda

-The `deploy` target combines build and publish:
+You can also make the lambda layer from the fetched aardbeiplantje/perl:5.32.0-dev-latest docker and publish it:

-    $ make deploy
+    $ make aws_lambda_layer_runtime_zip publishlambda

-# Extending the docker image
+# Extending the lambda layer

+Extending the lambda layer can be done in a number of ways.
+We use docker to make a docker image, which we save to disk for making a zip.
+We can package extras from the local disk in that zip, and we can install CPAN modules or other tools in the docker.

 # TODO

 * make a trimmed runtime, although this is usually up to the needs of the project
+* perhaps use docker and aws cli and zip from within a docker to really only depend on docker itself, and not make the local OS need zip and aws cli